mecparts/zde/readme.md

 There are still a couple of routines new to ZDE that I haven't figured out (yet).
 But most of them have been sussed out.

+## ZDE 1.7

+I've fixed the "doesn't preserve timestamps for files larger than a single extent under ZSDOS" bug that was present in v1.6.
+The existing ZDENST16.COM program will work with the 1.7 to set the program up for your terminal and printer.